Ways to pay

 Credit/debit cards via PayPal

 Complete the order process on this website, optionally creating a customer account when you do so.
 Payment is through the PayPal portal.
-This lets you pay using your existing PayPal account, if you have one, OR if you select “Create an Account” you will be taken to a Paypal Guest Checkout form which lets you pay directly with your choice of credit or debit card and does NOT require you to create a Paypal account.
+You can checkout as a Guest, using a credit or debit card, if you do not have a Paypal account.
+You can also use your existing PayPal account, if you have one.
 You will immediately be emailed an order confirmation and an event information document.

 1 Walk grading